 #2 Revamp the Bathroom

 The bathroom is one part of the home every single one of us pays attention to.
-A bathroom should be a personal sanctuary that allows homeowners to relax and relieve themselves from stress.
+A bathroom should be a personal sanctuary that allows homeowners to relax and relieve stress.
 However, no one would want to live in a home with a leaky, droopy shower.
 Instead of helping the homeowner feel refreshed, this kind of bathroom will only cause a lot of stress.
 So, revamping your bathroom can help increase the value of the house.